plandex-ai/plandex/README.md

 </p>

 <br/>

+<p>Plandex uses long-running agents to complete tasks that require many steps.
+It breaks up large tasks into smaller subtasks, then implements each one, continuing until it finishes the job.
+It helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on the boring stuff. </p>

 <br/>

 <!-- Vimeo link is nicer on mobile than embedded video... downside is it navigates to vimeo in same tab (no way to add target=_blank) -->